felixlinker/diem-unified-charter/diem-unified-charter.md

 already own related scope.
 Divergent requirements between such stakeholders may result in distinct units of work, but this determination is left to this first milestone of the Working Group.

-- Define reusable format(s) for Digital Emblems
-- Define validation mechanism(s) for Digital Emblems
-- Define discovery of Digital Emblems for Digital Assets
-- Define discovery of Digital Emblems for Physical Assets

 ### BoF v2 discussion TODO: should this WG adopt both digital and physical assets?